|Exterior of the Edgar Allan Poe House and Museum (Photo credit: Wikipedia)|

-Take a look at the History Channel, Discovery, the Learning Channel, the Travel Channel, and others that offer the pretense of having some educational value.
-I suspect that some of these channels do include some educational programming, but it is minimal compared to their entertainment-oriented content.
+Take a look at the History Channel, Discovery, the Learning Channel, the Travel Channel, and others that offer the pretense of having some educational value (i.e., content is typically presented as being factual).
+I suspect that some of these channels do include some educational programming, but it is minimal compared to their entertainment-oriented content, and the distinction between one and the other is rarely made explicit to viewers.

 As some of you might suspect, it is no coincidence that I raise this subject as we approach Halloween.
 Some of the Halloween-oriented programming I have seen this year has been appalling.
 Much of it has actually suggested, in the serious tone usually reserved for facts, that supernatural entities are real.